danielhasse/Gatewaydocumentation/README.md

 ```
 If everything is correct now you have a server with DNS, DCHP, Firewall rules, NAT and proxy for your clients.

+All of the examples files are attached to thios repo. :)

 _Thannk you!_